 My love of sailing began at a young age sailing on Lough Neagh, sailing my father’s home built Heron dinghies, before graduating to the Irish Sea and West Coast of Scotland in my teenage years aboard our family cruiser.
 By this stage I had thoroughly caught the bug!
 Having moved a little further south, I went on to sail in the Solent, gaining my Yachtmaster tickets and then moved on to the States and Caribbean.
 My most memorable sailing was back on the West Coast of Scotland, where prior to joining Berthon I spent a couple of very happy years skippering a yacht for a conservation Trust.
 Now a firmly established Lymingtonian, I have been with Berthon for 15 years, living with the New Forest on one side and the West Solent on the other, and working with a great team for a long established and hugely respected firm.

-A footnote from Sophie Higgs, also of the Berthon Magic Carpet Department.
+A footnote from Sophie Kemp, also of the Berthon Magic Carpet Department.

 March 2019 marked my 3-year anniversary at Berthon, which also means that it is 3 years since I came back from sailing the ARC and cruising the Caribbean.
 It was an amazing, defining experience – and I was lucky to have the chance to do it.

 One of the great things about selling cruising yachts is that I get to talk to clients about my experience and watch them at the beginning of their own blue water adventure.
 Advising people and helping them work out their priorities is as exciting for them as it is for me.
 Nothing beats the feeling of taking clients on a yacht that they then decide is ’The One’.
 It really is a great feeling.